Lakes Creek Hotel: History

 The Bulletin described how, originally the hotel was raised on stumps to three feet (approx. one metre), with the first floor plan containing the bar within the bay windows, the easternmost bay bearing a doorway for direct access to the main bar.
 The bar area itself was divided into two areas, a smaller section that housed a store room, and later a cold room, and was accessed from the main verandah or internally via the passages.
 The larger, main bar area serviced the eastern verandah and street entrance.
 Access to the cellar was likely obtained behind the servery area of the bar itself.
 The proprietor's quarters were located across from the bar, comprising a sitting room and bedroom which opened onto the surrounding verandah.

 The Bulletin further described that located in the western bay windows of the hotel was a large public lounge.
 A large store room was adjacent to the lounge, which formed one side of the main entrance hall, and had both internal and external access.
 To the rear of the lounge was the dining room that had public access by either the lounge or rear verandah.
 Between this room and the central stairwell was originally a narrow store room that had one access from under the stairs.
 Adjacent to the dining room and running along the western side of the hotel was the pantry and kitchen with a large brick fireplace, the chimney of which extends through the above bedroom.
 Behind the kitchen a smaller stairwell opened onto the verandah and behind all a scullery, a wash house of similar size and a mans room.
 To the rear of the hotel was situated a stable, lavatories for men and ladies, and presumably storage areas for saddlery and buggy's.
 The main stairway leading from the ground to first floor is made of red cedar and embellished with decorative carvings on the barge boards, turned balusters and large, turned newel posts.

 The first floor housed the sleeping quarters.
 Opening onto the front balcony was a guest's lounge.
 In all, twelve bedrooms were made available to guests on this floor, with a bathroom and linen room provided at each end of the building.
 A separate bathroom was to be provided at the rear for servants.

 Significant changes have been made to the hotel since its construction, starting from the mid-1960s and continuing with the advent of new technology.
 Outbuildings, namely stables, garage and toilet facilities, extant on plans dating from 1965, have since been removed.
 A garden lounge was added to the rear of the hotel c.
 1985, with an application to extend the lounge area and enclose it within a security fence in that year.
 A drive through bottle shop was added to the western side of the hotel in 1989.

+Current owners as of 2025 are David Bond & Lily Bond.